-- The national financial switch started with connecting the automated teller machine (ATM) of three banks, which are ICICI Bank, corporation Bank and Bank of Baroda.
-Later IDBRT worked to bring all the banks under common network thereby connecting 37 banks by 2009. - Though NFS was developed and maintained by IDBRT, it was later shifted to National Payments Corporation of India (NPCI) in the year 2009.
+The national financial switch started with connecting the automated teller machine (ATM) of three

+of three

+banks, which are ICICI Bank, corporation

+Bank and Bank of Baroda.
+Later IDBRT worked

+to bring all the

+banks under common network thereby

+maintained by IDBRT, it was later shifted to

+National Payments

+Corporation of India (NPCI) in the year

+2009.